 *The demo version of Stellar Data Recovery Professional for Windows allows unlimited free drive scans and file previews.
 But to save your recoverable files, you need to activate the software.
 The best part is the software offers a 30-day money-back guarantee, so activate it with full confidence.

 To recover data from the hard drive of an unbootable computer, extract the storage device and then connect it to another working computer as an external drive.
 If the data is accessible, copy all your files to another external storage medium.
 If the drive is inaccessible, use the recommended software to scan and recover your data.

 Data recovery service is useful in case of failure of a hard drive due to any physical data loss situations.
 If your hard drive has undergone physical damage, then don't try any unreliable data recovery method.
 Instead, go for the best data recovery service with the following attributes:

 - Has no recovery no charge policy

 - Provides free shipping of hard drive

-Retrieve your lost or deleted data from a hard drive (internal or external) on your Windows 10 computer by looking for your deleted files in Recycle Bin, application's built-in recovery feature, File History backup, or OneDrive, whatever is applicable in your case.
+Retrieve your lost or deleted data from a hard drive (internal or external) on your Windows 10 computer by looking for your deleted files in Recycle Bin, the application's built-in recovery feature, File History backup, or OneDrive, whatever is applicable in your case.

-If none of the above methods work, use Stellar Data Recovery Standard for Windows to retrieve data from your PC or external hard drive.
+If none of the above methods work, use Stellar Data Recovery Professional for Windows to retrieve data from your PC or external hard drive.
 The DIY software is compatible with Windows 10 and supports NTFS, exFAT, and FAT file systems.
 For physical data loss situations, use a trustworthy data recovery service.